Current Repo Rate: 2022_WC

 Frequently Asked Questions

-The reverse repo rate is a tool in the RBI’s monetary policy that is helps regulate the country’s cash supply.
-The reverse repo rate controls the rate at which the central bank borrows money from commercial banks.
-The current Reverse Repo Rate as per the RBI is 3.35%
+The Reverse Repo Rate is a tool in the RBI’s monetary policy that is helps regulate the country’s cash supply.
+The Reverse Repo Rate controls the rate at which the central bank borrows funds from commercial banks.
+The current Reverse Repo Rate as per the RBI is 3.35%.

 The Marginal Cost of Funds Based Lending Rate or MCLR is the minimum lending rate below which a bank cannot lend.
 The Reserve Bank of India introduced the MCLR on April 1, 2016, for determining the interest rates for loans.
 It replaced the base rate system which was previously used to decide a commercial bank’s lending rates.
 Basically, banks take into account MCLR before deciding the maximum interest rate they can charge for loans.